beyarkay/masters-thesis/src/03_lit_review.md

 \begin{figure}[!ht]
     \centering
     \includegraphics[width=\textwidth]{src/imgs/graphs/03_tech_for_gloves}
+    \caption[Technologies used for glove-based systems]{Different technologies
-    \caption{Different technologies used for glove-based systems.
+    used for glove-based systems.
 EMG refers to electromyography.
 IMU stands for Inertial Measurement Unit, a device typically capable of measuring rotational acceleration, linear acceleration, and orientation relative to the earth's magnetic field.
 The